Antfood/jobs/README.md

 Visit [http://localhost:3000](http://localhost:3000) to see that you are working on.
 Everything you make changes to the project it will automatically update the browser.

+Alternatively, I include a shell script so you don't need to type in this huge command to start the server.
+First you need to set the permissions for the script.

+        chmod u+x start

+And then run:

+        ./start

 ## Pushing your work